 The login window of CBSE 10th looks like this:

 CBSE Class 10th – Contents

-The CBSE Class X will provide the following details:
+The CBSE Class X displays the following details:

 Name of the student